Mitogenie/GR_Count/README.md

   - Stack_summary.csv: Includes statistical summary of the measured features across the stack.

 ###### Instructions
-- Run GR_Count.ipynb using Jupyter notebook.
+- Run the GR_Count.ipynb using Jupyter notebook.
     - You may find this video on Jupyter notebooks very helpful: [Watch Here](https://youtu.be/HW29067qVWk)
         - Note: We are not affiliated with the owner of the above video.
 We just found this video on Jupyter notebooks very helpful, There are plenty of great tutorials about this subject, and you may use any source your prefer.
 - The Jupyter notebook file provides the users with step-by-step instructions to analyze their data.

 ###### Development
 - 500+ images (3 stack images) were used to develop and test GR Count.

 #### Nomenclature of Features (What does each measure feature mean?)
 ###### Red_sum